kairosinc/Kairos-SDK-PHP/README.md

 ## What You'll Need
 * An environment configured to run PHP scripts.

 ---

 ## How to Do a Quick Demo

-If you just want to do a quick test run, open one of the **example scripts** included with the SDK and follow these steps:
+If you just want to do a quick test run, follow these steps:

 1. [Create your free developer account](https://www.kairos.com/signup)
 2. Log into the Kairos Developer Dashboard
 3. Create an application and copy your **App Id** & **App Key**
-3. Paste them into the constructor method in one of the example scripts.
+3. Run `methods_test.php` in your browser.
-4. Run the script in your **browser** and wait for the response.
+4. Enter your app_id and api_key, and run the Kairos methods.

 ---